+Source: YPF SOCIEDAD ANONIMA, 6-K, November 15, 2007

-- In December 2005, the DEP sued YPF, YPF Holdings Inc., Tierra, Maxus and several affiliated entities, in addition to Occidental, in connection with dioxin contamination allegedly emanating from Chemicals' former Newark plant and contaminating the lower portion of the Passaic River, Newark Bay, other nearby waterways and surrounding areas.
+Newark plant and contaminating the lower portion of the Passaic River, Newark Bay, other nearby waterways and surrounding areas.
 The DEP seeks unspecified and punitive damages and other matters.
-The defendants have made responsive pleadings and filings. - In June 2007, EPA released a draft Focused Feasibility Study (the "FFS").
+The defendants have made responsive pleadings and filings.

+- In June 2007, EPA released a draft Focused Feasibility Study (the "FFS").
 The FFS outlines several proposals for early remedial action in the Passaic River, ranging from no action to extensive dredging and capping in the lower of the River.
 At this time, no remedy has been selected, nor has action been demanded of any party.
-Tierra is reviewing the FFS, and will be providing comments in conjunction with the other parties of the PRRP group.
+Tierra, in conjunction with the other parties of the PRRP group, submitted comments on the draft FFS to EPA, as did other interested parties.
+In September 2007, EPA announced its intention to consider these comments, and to issue a proposed plan for public comment by the middle of 2008.
+Tierra will respond to any further EPA proposal as may be appropriate at that time. - In August 2007, the National Oceanic Atmospheric Administration ("NOAA") sent a letter to the parties of the PRRP group, including Tierra and Occidental, requesting that the group enters into an agreement to conduct a cooperative assessment of natural resources damages in the Passaic River and Newark Bay.
+The PRRP group has responded through its common counsel requesting that discussions relating to such agreement to be postponed until 2008, due in part to the pending FFS proposal by EPA.
+Tierra will continue to participate in the PRRP group with regard to this matter.

-As of June 30, 2007, there is a total of approximately 44 reserved in connection with the foregoing matters related to the Passaic River, and surrounding area.
+As of September 30, 2007, there is a total of approximately 50 reserved in connection with the foregoing matters related to the Passaic River, and surrounding area.
 Until these studies are completed and evaluated, YPF Holdings' Inc. cannot estimate what additional costs, if any, will be required to be incurred.
 However, it is possible that other works, including interim remedial measures, may be ordered.
 In addition, at such time as more is known about the aforesaid directives and litigation, additional costs may be required to be incurred or additional reserves may need to be established.